Hailiax/InfiniteWalk/README.md

 # Infinite Walk

-Walk infinitely forward in VR while in a finite room.
-Created for the sensation and perception class at GT
+Creates a convincing illusion of walking forever in a straight line in VR while in real life you'll actually walk in a circle.